 One of the many things women are taught about menstruation is an ingrained belief that premenstrual syndrome is all cramps, mood swings, feeling emotional, acne, bloating, and buckets of tears.
 That narrative is true, yes, but it’s also a little unfair.

 Note: This is a personal take on PMS and how it can often affect our body in a positive way.
-We are constantly consulting with experts to help you receive authentic information about PMS and the ways you can tackle.
-You can read more articles, right here.
+You can read more articles about menstruation, right here.